 - Fresh Udon: Chewy, bouncy texture, often found in the refrigerated section of Asian grocery stores.
 These noodles cook quickly and absorb flavors well.

 - Frozen Udon: Great alternative to fresh, as it retains much of the same chewy texture (pictured).
-Many consider it the next best option because it’s convenient—just boil straight from the freezer.

 - Dried Udon: Firmer, less chewy texture compared to fresh or frozen versions.
 I personally stray from purchasing dried udon and stick with fresh or frozen.